 However, for much of the Northern Hemisphere – including most of the United States – the Southern Cross never rises above the horizon, so it can never been seen from our middle and far northern skies.

-To see all of Crux from the US, you have to be as far south as Hawaii, or the southern parts of Florida or Texas (about 26o north latitude or farther south).
-Even from these spots in the US, you have a rather limited viewing window for catching the Southern Cross.
+You can see see all of Crux from the U.S. state of Hawaii.
+In the contiguous U.S., you need to be in southern Florida or Texas (about 26 degrees north latitude or farther south).
+Even from the far-southern contiguous U.S., you have a limited viewing window for catching the Southern Cross.
 It has to be the right season of the year.
 It has to be the right time of night.
 And you have to look in the right direction: SOUTH!

 No matter the hour or date, the Southern Cross climbs to its highest point in the sky when it’s due south.
 The Cross is fairly easy to visualize, because it stands upright over the horizon.

-Southern Cross in navigation and science.
+Southern Cross in navigation.
 When European sailors journeyed south of the equator, they found that the North Star had disappeared below the horizon.
 As they sailed even farther south, the Big Dipper dropped out of sight as well.
+Unlike the Northern Hemisphere, the Southern Hemisphere has no bright pole star to highlight the celestial pole.
 Fortunately, the Southern Cross acts as a navigational aid.
-A line drawn from the star Gacrux through the star Acrux points in the general direction of the south celestial pole – the point in the sky directly above the Earth’s south pole.
-Unlike the Northern Hemisphere, the Southern Hemisphere has no appreciably bright pole star to highlight the celestial pole.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.